Styles & Types of Photography

 The fish-eye style produces some incredibly exciting and distorted images.
 This is due to the specialist ultra-wide-angle lenses used.

 The wide field of view captures an image that includes a lot of peripheral details.
-Sometimes you’ll even capture your feet in the picture.
+Sometimes you’ll even capture your feet in the picture – see our guide to the best fish eye lens.

 Good lighting, creative backgrounds, unusual props and accurate placement of objects all add up to a successful flat lay photo, which can often be sold on stock photography sites.